-Josh Jacobs-Velde provides spiritual leadership at Ohev Tzedek, a congregation of more than 100 households near Youngstown, Ohio.
+Josh Jacobs-Velde provides spiritual leadership at Oseh Shalom, a vibrant Reconstructionist synagogue in Laurel, Maryland, that serves as the spiritual home for about 240 families.
 Ordained in June 2011, Josh shares the post with his wife, Daria, also a rabbi.

-Josh and Daria's responsibilities include everything from leading weekly Shabbat services to teaching and studying the Torah to building relationships within the wider community.
+Josh and Daria's responsibilities at Oseh Shalom include everything from leading weekly Shabbat services to teaching and studying the Torah to building relationships within the wider community.

-After studying anthropology at the University of California, Santa Cruz, Josh worked as a peace activist in Israel and Palestine, volunteering with the grassroots organizations Christian Peacemaker Teams and Ta'ayush, which focus on finding nonviolent solutions to the region's long-standing conflict.
+After his time at Notre Dame, Josh studied anthropology at the University of California, Santa Cruz, and worked as a peace activist in Israel and Palestine, volunteering with the grassroots organizations Christian Peacemaker Teams and Ta'ayush, which focus on finding nonviolent solutions to the region's long-standing conflict.

 At Notre Dame, Josh's 23 peace studies classmates came from 17 countries.